salil-01/RaisingGenius/README.md

 # Rising Genius

-Welcome to Rising Genius, an innovative chat app that provides personalized advice to parents based on their queries.
+Parenting is a rewarding but challenging journey, and many parents seek guidance to navigate through various parenting situations.
+Rising Genius aims to address this need by offering a user-friendly platform where parents can ask questions and receive thoughtful advice from an AI-powered chatbot.
 This app leverages the power of OpenAI's language model to offer intelligent responses to parental concerns and inquiries.

 ## Features